SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 ### 0.4. **Modules required to perform analysis.**

 #### 0.4.1.
 Creating a conda environment for this whole NGS analysis session and activating it.
+This step generates an environment in which tools required to perform NGS analysis can be downloaded.
+Therefore, whenever you would be performing NGS analysis you could simply activate the environment and begin analysis.
 ```
 conda create --name NGS_analysis
 conda activate NGS_analysis